 Hi, everyone!
-My name is Emma Blaiklock, and I’m the Assistant Director of Residence Life here at Clarkson University.
-My experience managing and mediating conflicts between roommates during while working in Res Life has taught me some of the best ways to prevent roommate conflicts in the first place and also gave me helpful tools for managing conflicts when they do occur.
+My name is Emma Blaiklock, and I’m the Residential Housing Manager here at Clarkson University.
+My experience managing and mediating conflicts between roommates while working in Res Life has taught me some of the best ways to prevent roommate conflicts in the first place and also gave me helpful tools for managing conflicts when they do occur.
 I am excited to be able to pass this knowledge along to you, our newest incoming students, so you can reap the benefits!
+Students should always ensure they are following the Student Regulations and the roommate Bill of Rights especially when it comes to housing or living-related conflicts.

 Conflicts are Learning Opportunities